sanjay9616/Angular/Topics.md

 What are the case types in Angular?
 What is a DI token?
 What is Angular DSL?

-What is Bazel tool?
-What are the advantages of Bazel tool?
-How do you use Bazel with Angular CLI?
-How do you run Bazel directly?

 What is platform in Angular?
 How do you select an element with in a component template?